 What Will You Need To Do?

 Registry enrollment is simple.
 You or your caregiver will be asked to fill out a Registry Questionnaire – it’s just like giving a history of your epilepsy at the doctor’s office.
 Periodically, you may be asked to update your information.

 How Do You Join?

-Enrollment is expected to begin in October 2014.
+Enrollment began in October 2014.
 To enroll, please visit the Rare Epilepsy Network.

 Want More Information?